sethlopezme/generator-tmpww/README.md

 ## Release History

+* 2013-04-15   v0.3.0   Added support for locally tokenizing SeoAdmin tokens with sample data.
+Also added a basic SASS structure.
 * 2013-04-02   v0.2.1   Updated the grunfile for easy configuration.
 Also enabled live-reload to inject css into the document.
 * 2013-02-24   v0.2.0   Switched from LESS processing to SASS processing.
 * 2013-12-15   v0.1.1   Added HTML5 Shiv dependency for Bower.
 * 2013-12-15   v0.1.0   Initial commit to Github.